 The Problem with Umbilical Cord Milking

 In my community, and perhaps in yours too, many care providers now provide cord milking in lieu of delayed cord clamping.
 On the surface, it makes complete sense.
 Why wait minutes for blood to make its way to baby if you can push it through in seconds?

 However, as you may have already guessed by the title of this article, delayed cord clamping and umbilical cord milking do not provide the same benefits.

-The truth is that umbilical cord milking is NOT the same thing as delayed cord clamping AT ALL.
-Umbilical cord milking leaves babies with too high of hematocrit levels (too many red blood cells) aka polycythemia.
+The truth is that umbilical cord milking is NOT the same thing as delayed cord clamping.
+Umbilical cord milking could leave babies with too high of a hematocrit level (too many red blood cells) aka polycythemia.
+(SOURCE)